Documentation — v0.9.4

 How it works

-Voice input uses your browser's built-in speech recognition (Web Speech API).
+Voice input uses your browser's built-in speech recognition.
 No audio is sent to Saj Browse servers — Saj Browse does not operate any speech processing servers.

 Arabic Dialect Support